Monday, November 23, 2015

 I used the circumference of my finger as a guide, twisted the wire to close it and tucked the sharp edges in.

-A little hanger you will not be able to see once they decorate their tree.
+A little hanger you will not be able to see once they decorate their tree!

-Then I put the all back into their tube halves and put a piece of tape on the ends.
-I had a couple of small bags, but a wine tote would work better.
-If I find some between now and Thanksgiving I can switch them out.
-Or maybe not...I have a lot to accomplish before Christmas Eve!
+Then I put the all back into the ornament tube and put a piece of tape on the ends.
+I found a couple of small gifts bags to put it all into. (the shape of a wine bag would have been perfect!)

 For $3.50 apiece a pretty easy and inexpensive little craft.
 I hope these tiny trees will make them smile - perfect for their desk or kitchen counter.
 I will send them home on Thanksgiving night - probably along with many leftovers!